-The PoU is the point where the instruction and data caches, and the TLB translation table walks have merged.
+The PoU is the point by which the instruction and data caches and the translation table walks of the processor are guaranteed to see the same copy of a memory location.

 For Cortex-A5 processors the PoC and the PoU is at the L2 interfaces.